pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

 var reminders
 ```

-This compiles and selects all high-priority reminders ordered by their `isCompleted` state.
+This compiles and selects all high priority reminders ordered by their `isCompleted` state.
 You
 can even leave off thet type annotation for `reminders` because it is inferred from the query.

 ### Migrations